 How to Setup Raspberry Pi RecalBox

-In this Raspberry Pi RecalBox project, you will be learning how to install and configure the RecalBox software on your Raspberry Pi.
+In this tutorial, you will learn how to install and configure the RecalBox software on your Raspberry Pi.

 Raspberry Pi RecalBox

 The RecalBox software package is very much like RetroPie.
-Both software packages are built on top of the Raspbian operating system and make use of EmulationStation as their visual frontend.
+Both software packages are built on top of the Raspberry Pi operating system and make use of EmulationStation as their visual frontend.

 However, they both run different forks of EmulationStation and come with different configurations out of the box, giving slightly different experiences when playing your favorite games.